-Nearly 3.5 billion people have experienced a breach of their personal information in just the top two of the 15 largest data breaches of this century alone.
+Nearly 3.5 billion people have experienced a cyber breach of their personal information in just the top two of the 15 largest data breaches of this century alone.
 The smallest incident on this list affected the data integrity of just 134 million people.
 Needless to say, Texas has had its fair share of cyber attacks as well.
-The state is currently ranked in the third position for most number of data breaches across the country (till June 2020), trailing just behind New York and California with reported 819 reported data breaches since 2005, according to Comparitech.
+The state is currently ranked in the third position for most number of data hack across the country (till June 2020), trailing just behind New York and California with reported 819 reported data breaches since 2005, according to Comparitech.

 It’s still too soon for Texans to forget about the largest coordinated ransomware attack that rocked 22 towns in the state in August 2019.
 Dubbed the ‘new front attack’ due to the sheer scale of sabotage, several local government departments in the towns practically came to a standstill during the attack, forcing the Governor Greg Abbott to declare a Level 2 Escalated Response.